 Just look at what one of my members, Orovena, had to say:

 “Hi, for those… members who are contemplating whether or not to join Daily Profits Live… I can share with you just Day 1 already paid for my… subscription 10X!
-Nate is a really great teacher… Good luck everyone!”
+Nate is a really great teacher… Good luck, everyone!”

-But here’s the deal folks…
+But here’s the deal, folks…

 Right now, I am on a mission.